 Here are some of the common characteristics of the Bernedoodle

 As there are three sizes to the Bernedoodle, the weight range is different.
-The Toy Bernedoodle can weigh 18 to 23 pounds while the Miniature Bernedoodle can weigh between 24 to 50 pounds.
+The Toy Bernedoodle can weigh 18 to 23 pounds while Mini Bernedoodles can weigh between 24 to 50 pounds.
 The Standard Bernedoodle can tip the scales at up to 100 pounds!
 Note that the size of the Bernedoodle is not a chance occurrence as it is dependent on the size of the Poodle too.

 The Bernedoodle’s coat can take after either the Poodle or the Bernese Mountain Dog.
 When you combine both of the parents’ traits together, you can either have a Bernedoodle that have a long and wavy coat, much alike to the Poodle, or the long luxurious hair that the Bernese Mountain Dog has.

 The color of the Bernese Mountain’s coat typically comes in three colors.
 The tri-color coat comes in a black, white, and brown patches.